-Méribel has finally got a Michelin star restaurant but the prices by any standard are eye watering, let alone for a one star restaurant.
+Méribel has finally got a Michelin star restaurant but a little on the pricey side, let alone for a one star restaurant.
 Needless to say we have not eaten here!

 The Savoy Hotel, in the centre of Meribel, is a great place to go for day time coffee, lunch and also drinks or cocktails in the evening.
 The bar just a fun place to be - bright and interesting during the day, busy and "buzzy" in the evenings.
 They really make an effort with the drinks, the staff are really nice, it's one of our favourite places to go.
 (Dinner might be nice too - but we've yet to try that).